 With all of this said, double and tandem strollers are not allowed as they occupy too much space.

 We hope that this article will help you prepare for your time at the Vatican.
-For more such interesting updates, follow us on Vatican Tours.
+For more such interesting updates, follow us on Vatican Tours and sign up for the Vatican museum tour today.

 READ ALSO OUR NEW UPDATES